 But for all their merits, we still have to ask ourselves: Are they worth it?

 And more importantly: Who are they worth it for?

 It’s excellent for putting in that extra set, but it can be too much for casual listening and commutes.
-So if you want to use your $200 earbuds outside the gym, these may not be your best option.
+So, if you want to use your $200 earbuds outside the gym, these might not be your best option.